Bhagwat-03/Bhagwat-03/README.md

 Hey there!
-I’m @Bhagwat-03, diving headfirst into the exciting world of Embedded Systems and Machine Learning—because why settle for just one when you can conquer both, right?
+I’m Chinmay, diving headfirst into the exciting world of Embedded Systems and Machine Learning—because why settle for just one when you can conquer both, right?
 Currently, I’m knee-deep in TensorFlow and Embedded C, trying to get machines to both think and run like pros on tiny devices.
 If you’re into open-source projects, especially those involving AI at the edge (because who doesn't love living on the edge?), let’s team up! 📬 You can reach me at chinmaybhagwat03@gmail.com.
 I promise I’ll respond faster than a microcontroller in sleep mode. 😄

 <!---